-(f) The arbitrator shall hear the matter on the evidence and within the meaning of this Agreement and/or such rules and regulations as may be in effect by the Civil Service Commission.
+- (f) The arbitrator shall hear the matter on the evidence and within the meaning of this Agreement and/or such rules and regulations as may be in effect by the Merit System Board.
 The arbitrator shall have the full power to hear the grievance and make a decision, which decision shall neither modify, add to, nor subtract from the terms of the Agreement and the referenced policies.
 He shall confine himself to the precise issue submitted for arbitration and shall have no authority to determine any other issues not so submitted to him, nor shall he submit observations or declaration of opinions which are not essential in reaching the determination.
-The decision shall be rendered within thirty (30) days of the hearing.

-- (g) The cost of the arbitrator and his expenses shall be borne equally by both parties.
-Any other expenses incurred-in connection with the arbitration shall be paid by the party incurring same. - (h) The cost of the transcript, if any, will be borne by the party requesting it.
-If both parties request a transcript, the cost will be shared equally. - (i) The arbitrator may prescribe an appropriate back pay remedy when he finds a violation of this Agreement, provided such a remedy is permitted by law and is consistent with the terms of this Agreement, except that he may not make an award which exceeds the Welfare Board authority. - (j) The decision or award of the arbitrator shall be final and binding on the Welfare Board, the Union and the grievant or grievants to the extent permitted by and in accordance with applicable law and this Agreement. - (k) Either party shall have the right to seek judicial review of the matter as prescribed by New Jersey statutes. - (1) Employee grievances shall be presented on prepared forms.
-The grievance procedure as defined herein, shall be strictly adhered to.
-Time limits may be waived only by mutual consent of the parties.
-It is understood that employees must sign their individual grievances. - (m) Grievance resolutions or decisions at Step 1 through Step 4 shall not constitute a precedent in any arbitration or other proceeding unless a specific agreement to that effect is made by the authorized representative of both parties.
+The decision shall be rendered within thirty (30) days of the hearing. - (g) The cost of the arbitrator and his expenses shall be borne equally by both parties.
+Any other expenses incurred in connection with the arbitration shall be paid by the party incurring same. - (h) The cost of the transcript, if any, will be borne by the party requesting it.
+If both parties request a transcript, the cost will be shared equally. - (i) The arbitrator may prescribe an appropriate back pay remedy when he finds a violation of this Agreement, provided such a remedy is permitted by law and is consistent with the terms of this Agreement, except that he may not make an award which exceeds the Welfare Board authority. - (j) The decision or award of the arbitrator shall be final and binding on the Welfare Board, the Union and the grievant or grievants to the extent permitted by and in accordance with applicable law and this Agreement. - (k) Either party shall have the right to seek judicial review of the matter as prescribed by New Jersey statutes. - (1) Employee grievances shall be presented in writing, and to be timely and effective shall state clearly what the grievance is, identify the contract violations, if any, and state what settlement is requested to resolve the grievance.
+If a grievance is rejected for failure to comply with the foregoing standards, the grievant shall have two (2) working days to resubmit the grievance. - (m) Grievance resolutions or decision at Step 1 through Step 4 shall not constitute a precedent in any arbitration or other proceeding unless a specific agreement to that effect is made by the authorized representative of both parties.
 This is not to be construed as limiting the right of either party to introduce relevant evidence, including such grievance resolution, as to the prior conduct of the other party.

-ARTICLE: IV
+ARTICLE IV